Splitting 835 Healthcare Claim Payment

 The Electronic Data Interchange (EDI) consists of a file in a specific format that represents data exchanged in a transaction from supply chain to healthcare.
 EDI 835 Claim Payment transaction provides payments information in reference to claims in EDI 837 Healthcare Claim format.
 The details include transactions such as charges, deductible, copay, payers, payee, etc. The information is stored a hierarchical structure.
 The standard of EDI format is well defined and the complexity can be very overwhelming.
 Additionally, we do not want this high degree of detail slowing our processing time.

 One of the problems that enterprise systems face with EDI is file size.
 A single EDI 835 may contain multiple claim records and the quantity of claims in a single file can make it very difficult to process the file.
 Systems are often bogged down when dealing with a very large file.
 It also increases risks of failure, which can affect operation cost.
-Dividing a large EDI file is a logical way to break down a large problem into many smaller tasks.
+You divide large EDI files with a free trial download of X12 Studio Toolbox as a logical way to break down a large problem into many smaller tasks.
 This makes the file easier to work with and reduces the risk of making errors.
 The key is to maintain integrity of the format while breaking them into smaller pieces.
 EDI 835: Healthcare Claim Payments are logical candidates for splitting, usually having several groupings of payments possible.
 We will talk about several popular patterns that a 835 transaction can be split in the proceeding sections.